From the Director

-When Vikas came to our photo studio in New York in 2015, I didn’t know I was doing a portrait of a chef that had become a legend in India.
-I quickly noticed the intense creativity that manifested in everything he did and every word he said.
-Vikas continued to return for more photos.
-Each time he would tell me a little bit of his life story.
-It was a story of a man destined to travel outside of his troubled native land and arrive at the largest melting pot in the world.
-It was a story of a child in pursuit of his dream.
-It was a story I knew.
+This film is a story of a man destined to travel outside of his troubled native land and outside of his own boundaries.
+It is a story of a disadvantaged child in pursuit of his dream, a story that was familiar to me.
 I came to New York from Russia just a few years after Vikas moved from Amritsar.
 I was born in the USSR and I saw its collapse.
-From the windows of my home I watched cars burning and a tank firing shells at the parliament.
+From the windows of my home I watched cars burning and a tank firing at the Parliament.
 I witnessed my country transform.

 Since early childhood my dream was to become a photographer and a filmmaker.
 Reality would always push the dream away.
 During a road trip across the US with my friend we stopped to visit the Grand Canyon.
 We stood at the edge.
 Rain drops falling.
 I held an umbrella and a bolt of lightning went through me.
 I was not hurt, but it made me think about life in whole different way.
 I went home to Moscow, saved money, finished all my business, and came to New York to make films.